 This course is an introduction to the profession of early childhood, types of early childhood programs, and theories of child development.
-Students are required to observe, assess, and record child behavior through laboratory experience.
-Room arrangements, software, play and safety are explored.
+Students are required to develop observational skills through laboratory experience.
 Two lecture and two lab hours per week.

 1214 Child Development I. (4)